ShlomyR/My_school_projects/README.md

 The 22-bricks project is a complete implementation of a brick game.
 It offers a fully functional and interactive game where players can break bricks using a paddle and a ball.

-# Project: prj-01-arkanoid (Arkoined Brick Game)
+# Project: prj-01-arkanoid (arkanoid Brick Game)

-The prj-01-arkanoid project is another version of the Arkoined Brick Game.
+The prj-01-arkanoid project is another version of the arkanoid Brick Game.
 It is in its early stages of development and aims to create an entertaining brick-breaking game.